Introduction To MapReduce Interview Questions And Answers

 The combiner, which is also known as the semi-reducer, operates by accepting inputs from the Map class and passing the output key-value pairs to the Reducer class.
 The main function of a combiner is to summarize map output records with the same key.
 In other words, a combiner is a local aggregation function for repeated keys produced by the same map.
 It works for associative functions like SUM, COUNT, and MAX.
 It decreases the intermediate data size as it is a summary of the aggregation of values for all the repetitive keys.

 Let us move to the next MapReduce Interview Questions.

 - MapReduce allows the programmer to carry out a map function followed by a reduced function, but working on how to fit your data processing into this pattern, which often requires multiple MapReduce stages, can be a challenge.

 - With Pig, the data structures are much richer, as they are multivalued and nested, and the set of transformations you can apply to the data are much more powerful.
 For example, they include joins that are not possible in MapReduce.

 - Also, Pig is one program that turns the transformation into a series of MapReduce Jobs.

 9. MapReduce Criticism

 One prominent criticism of MapReduce is that the development cycle is very long.
-Writing the mappers and reducers, compiling and packaging the code, submitting the job and retrieving the results is time-consuming.
+Writing the mappers and reducers, compiling and packaging the code, submitting the job, and retrieving the results is time-consuming.
 Even with streaming, which removes the compile and package step, the experience still takes a long time.

-This has been a guide to List Of MapReduce Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
+This has been a guide to the List Of MapReduce Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
 You may also look at the following articles to learn more –